-Flowing water referred to as hydro power is the most widely used renewable energy source in the world.
-With the advent of the electrical generator, hydroelectric power plants in North America grew from 45 in 1886 to over 2,000 today.
+Flowing water referred to as Hydropower is the most widely used renewable energy source in the world.
+With the advent of the electrical generator, hydroelectric power plants in North America grew from 45 in 1886 to more than 2,000 today.

 - Generates less pollution than fuel-burning power generation methods

 - Has comparatively low ongoing costs

 - Creates public recreational areas and new habitats for wildlife